 Josef Korbel School of International Studies

-Frank is currently an associate professor of technology and public policy at the Josef Korbel School of International Studies, University of Denver.
+Frank is currently the Associate Dean for Academic Affairs and Associate Professor at the Josef Korbel School of International Studies, University of Denver.
 His research and expertise focus on Science, technology and public policy; and the analysis of political and social conditions that affect the public acceptance of new, powerful technologies.

 Frank's educational background is interdisciplinary.
 He received a Bachelor’s degree in physics from Middlebury College, did one year of graduate work in solid state physics at Edinburgh University in Scotland (no degree received), and received a Ph.D. in political science, specializing in science, technology, and public policy, from MIT.
 After graduate school, Frank did post-doctoral work in environmental policy in the at Harvard University’s School of Public Health.